slebedeva/seek-helper/README.md

 `bucket_name`: the name of the S3 bucket that will store the file

-`file_name`: the name of the file that will be uploaded
+`file_name`: the name of the file that will be uploaded.
+It has to be located in the `input_path` directory.

 `project_id`: the id of the Project that will be linked to the file in SEEK